 Other blood tests may be done to measure the amount of certain chemicals and antibodies in the blood.
 A peripheral blood smear is used to analyze how blood cells look under a microscope.

-During a bone marrow aspiration, your OSUCCC – James specialist will insert a hollow needle into the hip bone or breastbone to remove a small sample of liquid bone marrow.
+During a bone marrow aspiration, your OSUCCC – James specialist will insert a hollow needle into the hip bone or breastbone to remove a small sample of liquid bone marrow (called aspirate).

 For a bone marrow biopsy, a hollow needle is inserted into a piece of hip bone to collect a small sample of bone and marrow.